Ant-Bru/pyTreeLearn/README.md

 # pyTreeLearn 0.1.0
-Python Deep Learning Library for Tree-Structured Learning based on PyTorch and DGL frameworks.
+Python Deep Learning Library for generic Tree-Structured Learning based on PyTorch and DGL frameworks (with batching and GPU acceleration).

 ## Overview